Private Internet Access Review: PIA in 2017

 The Private Internet Access software is a fully featured custom VPN client.
 It has lots of top-end features and options.
-It might not be the most stylish front end to look at, but in terms of functionality it’s good.
+It might not be the most stylish front end ever, but in terms of functionality, it is excellent.

 You can easily access all of the settings by using the Simple/Advanced button in the bottom left corner.
 In simple mode, the client shows login setting options and a drop-down menu for selecting from server locations.